camos-software/api-guidelines/graph/articles/collections.md

 ```http
 HTTP/1.1 204 No Content
 ```
-The expectation is that `keyCredentials` and `keyCredentialsAsEntities` are treated as two "views" into the same data.
+While both properties exist on graph, the expectation is that `keyCredentials` and `keyCredentialsAsEntities` are treated as two "views" into the same data.
 To meet this expectation, workloads must:
 1. Keep the properties consistent between `keyCredential` and `keyCredentialAsEntity`.
 Any changes to one type must be reflected in the other type.